MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     1 │  3 │
     =#

 The `Filter` combinator is elementwise.
-That is, it's arguments are evaluated for each input element.
+That is, its arguments are evaluated for each input element.
 If the predicate is `true`, then that element is reproduced, otherwise it is discarded.

 ### Paging Data